ddry/ddry-mocha-tape/README.md

 ### Few words about ddry

-It made to remove all the error-prone code clutter from testing.
+It is made to remove all the error-prone code clutter from testing.
 No more fiddling with `require` target code modules for testing or assertion libraries.
 You simply _(convention-over-configuration)_ organize your spec folder similar to your code folder, where module spec folder structure resembles module properties and methods structure, and in `spec/someFolder/someModule/someMethod.js` file you have the context of `someMethod` of `someModule` without any requiring — [ddry](https://www.npmjs.com/package/ddry) does it for you seamlessly and transparently.
 Then in this way placed file

 ```coffee
 'use strict'